leanprover-community/mathlib4/.github/PULL_REQUEST_TEMPLATE.md

 Co-authored-by: Author Name <author@email.com>

-Any other comments you want to keep out of the PR commit should go below the `---`, and placed outside this HTML comment, or else they will be invisible to reviewers.

-If this PR depends on other PRs, please list them below this comment, using the following format:
-- [ ] depends on: #abc [optional extra text]
-- [ ] depends on: #xyz [optional extra text]

-If you are moving or deleting declarations, please use the following template above the `---` line.
+If you are moving or deleting declarations, please include lines at the bottom of the commit message (that is, before the `---`) using the following format:

 Moves:
 - Vector.* -> Mathlib.Vector.*